 3. Integrated Communication Apps

 As more teams operate remotely, internal communication apps have become increasingly essential to employee engagement efforts.
 Apps like Slack enable employees to easily share information with one another while reducing dependence on meetings.
+Additionally, you can use noise-canceling software to ensure productive and engaging meetings.

 Employee communication is a basic use case for communication apps.
 Internal marketing campaigns can use this technology to deliver branded information and keep everyone in alignment with broader company objectives.
 For example, you could use apps to announce new product or service rollouts.